silveruby/silveruby.github.io/_posts/2014-08-14-hello-world.md

 ---
 layout: post
 title: Hello world!
 category: technology
 tags: jekyll blog
 ---

-Blogging has always been a way to help me organize my thoughts and share them with the world.
-The first time I blogged was back in 2001 using [Blogger](http://www.blogger.com).
-Since then, I've tried numerous blogging platforms such as [Xanga](http://xanga.com/), Pitas (now Diaryland), [LiveJournal](http://www.livejournal.com/), [WordPress](https://wordpress.com/) and [Tumblr](https://www.tumblr.com/).
+Blogging has always been a helpful way for me to organize my thoughts.
+My first blog was created on [Blogger](http://www.blogger.com) in 2001.
+From then on, I've tried numerous blogging platforms such as [Xanga](http://xanga.com/), Pitas (now Diaryland), [LiveJournal](http://www.livejournal.com/), [WordPress](https://wordpress.com/), [Tumblr](https://www.tumblr.com/) and many more.
+In 2004, when I was about a year into college, I stopped blogging due to personal conflicts.
+One exception was that I did keep an online travel journal when I was studying abroad in Japan for 3 months - [rubyinjapan2006.wordpress.com](http://rubyinjapan2006.wordpress.com).

-I stopped blogging a year into college.
-Although I tried to pick it up a few times since then, it was hard for me to be consistent because of the rise of micro-blogging.
-I tried to get into micro-blogging using services such as [Twitter](https://twitter.com/) and [Facebook](https://facebook.com/), but this method never felt right.
-It is too curt and oftentimes mindless for me.
-So, after ditching the micro-blogging idea, I researched different blogging CMS and had analysis paralysis for years (and sadly, this is a common theme in my life).
+For ten years, between 2004-2014, I tried many times to start blogging again, but somehow I was never happy with any of the blogging platforms and got caught up in the micro-blogging craze.
+I used Twitter, Tumblr, and even Facebook, but again, none of them really felt like the right tool for me.
+I felt all of them are too curt and oftentimes too mindless for me to use.
+Therefore, I ditched micro-blogging platforms after a few years and begun my search for a beautiful light-weight customizable CMS.

 The most common blogging CMS is WordPress.
 It is widely used by people and frankly, I have no fucking idea why.
 It is an over-bloated platform with way too many unnecessary features for simple blogging needs.
 I wanted something minimal that loads fast and easy to maintain; Wordpress satisfied neither.
 Over the years, I tested out a few other CMSs but never found the right now until I came across [Jeykll](http://jekyllrb.com/) when I was playing with Github Pages.

 The light-weight static site generator provided exactly the simplicity and flexibility I needed.
 I really like Jekyll and feel this is the best way to blog.
 There are a lot of fantastic resources for Jekyll blogs.
 This [article on how to create a simple blog](http://joshualande.com/jekyll-github-pages-poole/) was helpful read.
 I liked how simple it is to add extra features such as Disqus comments and Google Analytics on the website.
 In addition, I found this [article on how to maintain tags](http://charliepark.org/tags-in-jekyll/).

+This is an extremely awkward first post but I don't know how else to express all the back and forth I went through before finding the right blogging tool.
+Yes, I am really that picky.

-After being dormant for a couple of years, I'm excited to be blogging again.
+Anyways, I'm excited to be blogging again.
 I plan to use this blog as a method to explore and document my interests and passions.
 Some common topics that I'll focus on will be user experience design, technology, art, travel, minimalism, herbalism, and spiritual practices.